- MBA Real Estate Program

 Alexander Bodini Memorial Real Estate Fellowships

-Awarded by Daniele D. Bodini ’72, chairman of American Continental Properties Group, the Alexander Bodini Memorial Real Estate Fellowship provides up to two entrance fellowships each year.
-Fellows receive full tuition for one year and are invited to attend the Real Estate Forum Annual Meeting.
+Awarded by Daniele D. Bodini ’72, chairman of American Continental Properties Group, the Alexander Bodini Memorial Real Estate Fellowship provides up to three* entrance fellowships each year.
+Fellows receive $50,000 for one year and are invited to attend the Real Estate Forum Annual Meeting. (*Prior to the 2015-16 academic year, two fellowships were awarded each year.)

 Caswell J. and Mark M. Caplan Fellowship